tenzir/tenzir/web/docs/setup/tune.md

 ### Tune sketch parameters

-A false positive during a sparse index lookup can have a noticeable impact on the query latency by materializing irrelevant partitions.
+A false positive during a catalog index lookup can have a noticeable impact on the query latency by materializing irrelevant partitions.
 Based on the cost of I/O, this penalty may be substantial.
 Conversely, reducing the false positive rate increases the memory consumption, leading to a higher resident set size and